JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Pickle Rick (Easy).md

 END_TIME: Mon Jun 26 23:35:09 2023
 DOWNLOADED: 28 - FOUND: 3
 ```
-5. `vim {FILENAME2}.txt`
+5. `vim {FILENAME2}.txt` to create a new text file containing the file extensions that were found to be present in the target's web server
 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ vim Extensions.txt
 ```
 ![](https://github.com/KnowCybersecurity/TryHackMe-Writeups/blob/main/TryHackMe%20CTF%20Writeups/Assets/THM%20-%20Pickle%20Rick/extensions.txt.png)
-6. `dirb http://{TARGET IP} -x {FILENAME2 WORDLIST PATH} -r > {FILENAME3}.txt` to non-recursively scan the target URL using the custom extensions wordlist we created for files and directories using Dirb's default wordlist and then redirecting the results into a text file
+6. `dirb http://{TARGET IP} -x {FILENAME2 WORDLIST PATH} -r > {FILENAME3}.txt` to non-recursively scan the target URL using the custom extensions wordlist we created and then redirect the results into a text file
 7. `cat {FILENAME3}.txt` to output the scan results from the previous command
 ```bash
 ┌──(kali㉿kali)-[~]